0x80/typed-tasks/README.md

 # typed-tasks

-A type-safe task scheduling abstraction for Google Cloud Tasks with Firebase, including automatic queue configuration and smart deduplication.
+A type-safe task scheduling abstraction for Google Cloud Tasks with Firebase, including automatic queue configuration and strategies for task deduplication.

 ## Features

 - **Type-safe task scheduling**: Full TypeScript support for schedulers and handlers
 - **Runtime validation**: Schema validation using Zod prevents invalid payloads
-- **Smart deduplication**: Multiple strategies for preventing duplicate task execution
+- **Task deduplication**: Multiple strategies for preventing duplicate task execution
 - **Delayed execution**: Schedule tasks to run in the future with time windows
 - **Individual queue configuration**: Each task gets its own dedicated queue